straz/artificialtrust/_articles/pollution.md

 waste product as a food source.
 But that is precisely what our generative AIs are doing.

-My role as a living information-generating host is hardly necessary.
+My role as a living information-generating host is hardly necessary for pollution to thrive.
 There are plenty of incubators where machine-generated text flourishes and provides training data for ravenous AIs.
 One need look no further than social media and online product reviews to find bots that push discourse as hard as they can to serve the purpose of their masters.

 This is information pollution, at scale.
 In a polluted environment, it becomes increasingly harder to find an unpolluted signal that we can